taocpp/PEGTL/doc/Inputs-and-Parsing.md

 The PEGTL includes several [input classes](Input-Reference.md) for parsing memory, standard library containers, and files.
 Additionally there are dedicated [stream inputs](Stream-Parsing.md#inputs) for [stream parsing](Stream-Parsing.md).
+The [stream inputs](Stream-Parsing.md#inputs) are **only** documented on the page dedicated to [stream parsing](Stream-Parsing.md).

-On closer inspection one will not be surprised to find the inputs to actually be class templates that can be further customized in various ways.
+All inputs are class templates that can be customized.
-We will first classify the inputs according to the components of their names, explaining what e.g. a `text_mmap_input` is, and then explain their template parameters.
+Let us classify the inputs according to their names, explaining what e.g. a `text_mmap_input` is, and then document their template parameters.

 ### Classification